isomerpages/moe-juyingsec/_programmes/Full Subject–Based Banding (Full SBB).md

 permalink: /programmes/full-subject-based-banding-full-sbb/
 description: ""
 ---
-### **Full Subject-Based Banding (Full SBB)**
 #### **Subject-based Banding**
 Subject-Based Banding (SBB) allows students of the Normal Academic and Normal Technical stream to take up subjects of varying difficulty levels that are suited to their pace of learning.&nbsp;&nbsp;

 If your child/ward is eligible to take a subject at a higher academic level, you will be informed by your child/ward’s form teacher and receive a notification via Parents Gateway (PG).

 You will need to accept or reject the SBB offer via PG.
-Please take note that you only need to indicate a response for subjects that your child/ward is eligible for.&nbsp;&nbsp;
+Please take note that you only need to indicate a response for subjects that your child/ward is eligible for.

-Deadline for Acceptance of SBB Offer:&nbsp;&nbsp;**29 December 2021, 12pm**

 #### **Full Subject-Based Banding**